 My local secret park is Briones.
 Past Tilden heading East.
 Very peaceful, great hills/views and you feel as if you are in another country.

-Check before you head out as there are about 100 parks in northern California slated for closure because of the budget crisis and I don't know what parks in the area ar on the kist and when they will close. about 6 years ago
+Check before you head out as there are about 100 parks in northern California slated for closure because of the budget crisis and I don't know what parks in the area ar on the kist and when they will close. over 6 years ago

 Sorry, one more thing.
 If youre looking to be social do a search for a Hash Run that may be going on when you're in town.
 Great group of people who know how to have a good time ( their tagline is 'drinkers with a running problem').
-There's usually one somewhere every weekend (all over the world too!) about 6 years ago
+There's usually one somewhere every weekend (all over the world too!) over 6 years ago